Parcel-NExT/Parcel_NExT/Pure2/Manual.md

 ## Conclusion

 Pure is magical for those who already knew programming, and it's also so for those new to programming.

+### Going Beyond

+Pure is good, but it's still too many hops for really basic one-shot stuff.
+For instance, when using ChatGPT interface one might forget which arguments are available.
+A good upgrade from Pure is Parcel, the graphical programming platform that Pure is part of.